 This action by Virginia does not specifically target the construction industry, as does the New York law, but is consistent with a growing trend at the state level to address the worker classification issue.
 Reclassifying employees as independent contractors can raise revenue and provide workers with greater protection and benefits.
 The Federal government, which has focused on this issue for decades, is also increasing its enforcement efforts.

 McGlinchey Member Douglas Charnas wrote a Tax Prep Guide that contains useful information on the Internal Revenue Service’s approach to worker classification.
-If you would like a copy of the Guide, please click here to fill out a request.
+If you would like a copy of the Guide, please email Douglas.